FrankBu0616/ESP32_microROS_Dynamixel/README.md

 # micro_movement

-Template to build customized robot with Dynamixel 330 motors and ESP32.
+Template to build customized robot with Dynamixel 330 motors and ESP32 (For ESP32-CAM, check out [here](https://github.com/FrankBu0616/esp32cam_ros)).
 Motor control is managed by micro-ROS.
 Therefore, heavy computation can be off-load elsewhere.
 The goal of this repo is to provide a template to control small robots (power by micro-controllers) with ROS 2.

 The Dynamixle Motor interface is based on Dr. Rei Lee's [Dynamixel_XL330_Servo_Library](https://github.com/rei039474/Dynamixel_XL330_Servo_Library).